 The scope of anthropology as a discipline means that our undergraduate courses must cover a wide variety of topics.
-At the University of Minnesota, you are required to take at least one course in each of the following anthropological subfields:
+At the University of Minnesota, you are required to take courses in at least three of the following anthropological subfields:

 Our wide array of course options makes it easy to fulfill this requirement.
 You can choose to dabble in various subdisciplines of anthropology or choose a set of courses to hone your skills in a specific subfield.